Milestones (Roy Orbison album)

-Milestones is the eighteenth album by Roy Orbison, released on September 24, 1973 on MGM Records and his last album for that label.
+Milestones is the eighteenth album by Roy Orbison, released on September 24, 1973, by MGM Records—his last album for that label.
 It was arranged by Joe Tanner, Rex North and Randy Goodrum.
-"The Morning After" was featured in the film The Poseidon Adventure.
+It features cover versions of contemporary pop hits.
+Orbison's version of Maureen McGovern's song "The Morning After" was featured in the film The Poseidon Adventure.